meamitshaw/amitkshaw.com/_library/sap-brim-vertex.md

 layout: post
 title: "SAP BRIM Integration with Vertex Tax Solution"
 excerpt: "Exploring how to streamline global tax compliance by integrating Vertex with SAP BRIM."
+type: "article"
+category: "Technical"
-categories: [Technical, SAP S/4HANA BRIM, Taxation, Vertex Tax Solution]
+tag: [SAP S/4HANA BRIM, Taxation, Vertex Tax Solution]
 ---
 In this article, I delve into the technicalities of connecting SAP BRIM with Vertex to automate tax calculations across various jurisdictions.